jvdneut/nango-sync/docs/docs/nango-sync/use-nango/sync-all-options.md

     frequency: "1 hour",            // Alternatively, run Sync jobs with an unaligned frequency, using natural language.

     //==================
-    // Authentication (only needed for OAuth, leverages Pizzly)
+    // Authentication (only needed for OAuth, leverages Nango)
     //==================
-    pizzly_connection_id: "user1",  // The ID of the connection registered with Pizzly
+    nango_connection_id: "user1",  // The ID of the connection registered with Nango
-    pizzly_provider_config_key: "hubspot",  // The key of the provider configuration registered with Pizzly
+    nango_provider_config_key: "hubspot",  // The key of the provider configuration registered with Nango

     //==================
     // Convenience features